This is a guest post from Heather Griffiths.

 My first year I planted summer squash and one melon plant.
 It was a good way for me to just get a taste for it (and a few zucchinis).
 The next year I put more effort in.
 I still considered it to be an experiment and to just learn as much as I could.
 It wasn’t my goal to get a bountiful harvest, but to gain knowledge.
 And that’s exactly what I did.
 But this time I got kale, beans, spinach, squash, and more out of it.

 Now I am preparing for my third year of gardening.
 I have a new garden bed that I can see outside my kitchen window.
 My compost pile is ready to be put on the garden.
 My seeds are patiently waiting their turn in the sun.
-Head over to my personal blog to learn how I’ve started a 15’x22’ garden bed from scratch for only $60.
+In fact, I started a 15’x22’ garden bed from scratch for only $60.

 But why garden?